Crusaid: History

-In December 1985, a group of friends, Jeremy Norman, David Henning and David MacFarlane were dining together.
-A topic of discussion was a recent fundraising event to buy a dishwasher so that HIV ward at St Stephen's Hospital in Chelsea.
+In December 1985, a group of friends, Entrepreneur Jeremy Norman, Geoffrey Henning and David MacFarlane were dining together.A topic of discussion was a recent fundraising event to buy a dishwasher for the HIV ward at St Stephen's Hospital in Chelsea.
 The purpose was to replace paper plates and plastic knives and forks with proper crockery and utensils.
 The staff were afraid of cross-contamination with HIV.
 The friends were also discussing the awakening community response in the United States to the epidemic.
 Later, in 1986, one of the attendees revealed that he had tested positive for HIV and challenged his friends to do something.

 In June 1986, CRUSAID was launched by its first Chairman, Jeremy Norman, at a reception at Leighton House in London with over 200 people attending.
 In his speech, Jeremy Norman warned that the "gay plague" happening in America would soon come to our shores; in consequence a large percentage of those present would be dead within a few years.
 Many accused him of being alarmist however, sadly, events proved him correct.

-In 1987 CRUSAID obtained a grant for three years of funding from The Monument Trust to employ a member of staff and rent an office.
-In 1988, Michael Watson was appointed chairman, a post he would hold for almost eight years.
-Soon after this he appointed Henning as Director.The initial CRUSAID mailing, with an invitation to the reception and announcing the launch, met with a very sympathetic response, and income in the first year exceeded £100,000.
-Freddie Kobler attended the launch and offered £500,000 if a suitable project could be found.
+In 1987 CRUSAID obtained a grant for three years of funding from The Monument Trust to employ a staff member and rent an office.
+In 1988, Etonian and Hotelier Major Michael Watson was appointed Chairman, a post he would hold for almost eight years.
+Soon after this, he appointed Henning as Director.
+The Board included prominent Gay men like the Jewish lawyer Andrew Stone partner of Lord Etherton.
+The initial CRUSAID mailing, with an invitation to the reception and announcing the launch, met with a very sympathetic response, and income in the first year exceeded £100,000.
+Freddie Kobler attended the launch and generously offered £500,000 if a suitable project could be found.